CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

   excluded.
 For example, you can use this to exclude all events from a particular city, town or region.

+After changing the blacklist, you should click the restart pipeline button to propagate the changes to the Fortis event ingestion.

 ## Streams

 On this page, you can manage the data sources to which your Fortis site listens.